 Booth Backdrop shown: 7' High X 8' Wide.
 All panels backlit.
 Route 66 sign to be L.E.D. illuminated.
 Opening for large L.E.D.
 TV Monitor for DVD & PowerPoint presentations.

-Ongoing Chamber Projects Designed to Encourage Route 66 Awareness & Travel in 2011
+Ongoing Chamber Projects Designed to Encourage Route 66 Awareness & Travel

 Please feel free to "adopt" and sponsor one (or more) of our projects listed below.